exii-uw/OctoPocusInVRWebsite/README.md

-# AAR: Augmenting a Wearable Augmented Reality Display with an Actuated Head-Mounted Projector
+# OctoPocus in VR: Using a Dynamic Guide for 3D Mid-Air Gestures in Virtual Reality

 Paper website: https://exii-uw.github.io/OctoPocusInVRWebsite